Code-Screen/Code-Screen.github.io/docs/integrating-spark-hire-with-codescreen.md

 <br>

-Once the candidate has submitted their assessment, you will be notified via email by Comeet, and the result will be viewable on Comeet.
+Once the candidate has submitted their assessment, you will be notified via email by Spark Hire, and the result will be viewable on Spark Hire.

 <figure>